Onward (think tank)

-Onward is a UK-based think tank producing research on economic and social issues.
-Founded in 2018 by Will Tanner, Martyn Rose, and Neil O'Brien, it is chaired by Danny Finkelstein.
-The founders state that Onward would operate in the mainstream of conservative politics, and is a reaction to the "lack of energy on the centre right".
+Onward is a British centre-right think tank producing research on economic and social issues.
+It has been described as "close to Rishi Sunak's Downing Street".
+Onward was founded in 2018 by Will Tanner, Martyn Rose, and Neil O'Brien; its advisory board is chaired by Daniel Finkelstein.
+The founders state that the think tank would operate in the mainstream of conservative politics, and is a reaction to the "lack of energy on the centre right".
 It is explicitly aligned to the Conservative Party and is not a charity.

-In October 2020 Onward stated that its advisory board also included Kate Fall, Tom Tugendhat, Kate Rock, John Lamont, James Kanagasooriam, Craig Elder, Martyn Rose, Siobhan Baillie, James O'Shaughnessy, Rupert Harrison, Richard Harrington, Anthony Browne and Claire Coutinho.
+In October 2020, Onward stated that its advisory board also included Kate Fall, Tom Tugendhat, Kate Rock, John Lamont, James Kanagasooriam, Craig Elder, Martyn Rose, Siobhan Baillie, James O'Shaughnessy, Rupert Harrison, Richard Harrington, Anthony Browne and Claire Coutinho.
+In 2022, journalist Sebastian Payne became its director.
+In January 2025, Payne was replaced by former MP and government minister Sir Simon Clarke.

+The Labour Party think tank Labour Together, associated with the party's leader, Keir Starmer, has sought to model itself on Onward.

 History

-According to the Financial Times, Onward was launched in May 2018 at an event in which then Scottish Conservative leader Ruth Davidson and then environment secretary Michael Gove gave speeches, and Onward’s stated mission is to generate a "new wave of modernising ideas" and "a fresh kind of politics that reaches out to new groups of people".
+According to the Financial Times, Onward was launched in May 2018 at an event where the then Scottish Conservative leader Ruth Davidson and the then environment secretary Michael Gove gave speeches, and Onward's stated mission is to generate a "new wave of modernising ideas" and "a fresh kind of politics that reaches out to new groups of people".